p2panda/p2panda/p2panda-store/README.md

 This crate provides APIs to allow for efficient implementations of p2panda operations- and log stores.
 These persistence and query APIs are utilised by higher-level components of the p2panda stack, such as `p2panda-sync` and `p2panda-stream`.

-An in-memory storage solution is provided in the form of a `MemoryStore` which implements both the `OperationStore` and `LogStore` traits.
+A SQLite3 and in-memory solution for both operation and log meta-data storage is provided.

 ## License